 Our Audit Committee Charter requires all future transactions between us and any director, executive officer, holder of 5% or more of any class of our capital stock or any member of the immediate family of, or entities affiliated with, any of them, or any other related persons, as defined in Item 404 of Regulation S-K, or their affiliates, in which the amount involved is equal to or greater than \$120,000, be approved in advance by our Audit Committee.
 Any request for such a transaction must first be presented to our Audit Committee for review, consideration and approval.
 In approving or rejecting any such proposal, our Audit Committee is to consider all available information deemed relevant by the Audit Committee, including, but not limited to, the extent of the related person's interest in the transaction and whether the transaction is on terms no less favorable to us than terms we could have generally obtained from an unaffiliated third party under the same or similar circumstances.
-Since the beginning of our last fiscal year and during the fiscal years ended December 31, 2024 and 2023, we have engaged in the following transactions:
+During the fiscal years ended December 31, 2024 and 2023, we have engaged in the following transactions: